brtholomew/Kanji-Writing-Practice/README.md

 # Config
 In the config, settings for hint animation speed, kanji scores, and blacklisted/whitelisted decks are provided.

 Hint animation speed ranges from 15-100.
-Higher animation speeds can result in certain kanji getting slightly distorted.
+Higher animation speeds can result in certain kanji hints getting slightly distorted.
 This is due to limitations with Pygame.

 # Supported Kanji
 **This addon supports roughly 6500 different kanji characters**.